radam9/Bookmarks_Parser/bookmarks_file_structure.md

 ## 4) Chrome JSON Bookmarks file structure

-Chrome doesn't allow you to export or backup your bookmarks as a .json file, but you can get a copy of the .json file chrome stores you bookmarks in.
+Chrome doesn't allow you to export or backup your bookmarks as a .json file, but you can get a copy of the .json file chrome stores your bookmarks in.
 Depending on your OS and browser (chrome/chromium), these are the locations of the file:

 - `Linux [Chrome]` --> `~/.config/google-chrome`
 - `Linux [Chromium]` --> `~/.config/chromium`